 Investing in rental properties is an effective way to earn passive income.
 But it often requires more work than people expect.

 Suppose you don’t take the time to learn how to make it profitable.
-In that case, you could lose your investment and then some, says John H. Graves, an Accredited Investment Fiduciary (AIF) in the Los Angeles area and author of “The 7% Solution: You Can Afford a Comfortable Retirement.”
+In that case, you could lose your investment.
+Then some, says John H. Graves, an Accredited Investment Fiduciary (AIF) in the Los Angeles area and author of “The 7% Solution: You Can Afford a Comfortable Retirement.”

 Opportunity: To earn passive income from rental properties, Graves says you must determine three things: